M. S. Sathyu

-Mysore Shrinivas Sathyu (born 6 July 1930) is a leading film director, stage designer and art director from India.
+Mysore Shrinivas Sathyu (born 6 July 1930) is a film director, stage designer and art director from India.
 He is best known for his directorial Garm Hava (1973), which was based on the partition of India.
 He was awarded Padma Shri in 1975.

 Early and personal life

-Born into a Kannada Brahmin family, Sathyu grew up in Mysore.
+Born into a Kannada family, Sathyu grew up in Mysore.
 He pursued his higher education at Mysore and later Bangalore.
 In 1952, he quit college while working on his Bachelor of Science degree.
 Sathyu is married to Shama Zaidi, a north Indian Shia Muslim.
 They have two daughters.